githedgehog/shim-review/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
-Debian's grub verifies signatures of kernels via the shim protocol.
+Fedora's grub verifies signatures of kernels via the shim protocol.
 It includes a set of common secure boot patches to achieve that.
 All our signed Linux kernels either have all necessary lockdown patches dervived from the upstream Linux kernel or have them applied separately where necessary.